chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + All turrets have: 100 HP, raycasted detection arcs that cover 180 degrees to the front of the turret’s current facing, and a 2 second warning klaxon before they open fire.

+### Artillery Radio Pack
+{: .no_toc .text-delta }

++ Corruption: 1500
++ Injects new buttons into the HUD, allowing us to deploy heavy mortar pieces.
+  + The Heavy Mortar fires the same shells (except breach shells) that the demolisher russ turret fires.
+  + The Thudd Gun fires 8 HE shells per magazine.
+It is good for saturation, but fairly inaccurate.
++ Both artillery pieces can be either manually fired or synced to the spotter's binoculars and radio pack for remote aiming and operation.
++ Spacebar syncs the radio pack with the nearest heavy artillery piece within a few meters.
+After syncing, spacebar will fire the linked artillery piece from anywhere in the same sim.
++ Both artillery pieces can be moved, provided two avatars sit on them.
++ Both artillery pieces can be towed with the Russ.
+Simply back up to the piece and press space to attach the towing cable.

+### Entrenchment Pack
+{: .no_toc .text-delta }

++ Corruption: 1000
++ Injects new buttons into the HUD, allowing us to deploy large walls and gun carriages.
++ Walls start at 200 LBA light, but can be over-repaired to turn into 400hp full LBA rockrete fuck-off walls.
++ Gun carriages are essentially 75hp sit barricades with pre-mounted heavy weapons, extended magazines for said weapons, a limited field of fire, and the ability to roll extremely slowly (and badly, do not take these over rough terrain).
++ Carriages may be over-repaired to entrench them, removing their ability to roll, but increasing their hp to 125.
++ Clicking and holding the carriage will attach a gun shield that increases a carriage's hp by 40, but cuts its field of fire in half.
+Extremely useful for holding long corridors.
++ Highly recommended as an early corruption purchase, especially for fellows inclined towards heavy support.

 ### Rigged Synaptic Disintegrator
 {: .no_toc .text-delta }